Ursula Andkjær Olsen: Poetry

 Olsen made her literary debut in 2000 with the polyphonic poetry book Lulus sange og taler.
 She went on to publish nearly a dozen more poetry collections.

 Her 2005 collection Ægteskabet mellem vejen og udvejen attracted significant critical acclaim and became a turning point in her career.
 Then, 2008's Havet er en scene was nominated for the 2009 Nordic Council Literature Prize.

 Though she was not selected, the following year Olsen received the Otto Gelsted Prize, and the year after she won the Holberg Medal for her overall body of work up to that point.
 She later received the Montanaprisen Award in 2013 for Det 3. årtusindes hjerte, described as a "polyphonic 214-page poem."
 She was subsequently given the Danish Critics' Prize for Literature in 2015 for Udgående Fartøj, sometimes described as a sequel to or, in Olsen's words, "a dark twin" of Det 3. årtusindes hjerte.
 In 2017, the Danish Arts Foundation gave her its Award of Distinction.
 Most recently, Olsen's 2020 poetry collection Mit smykkeskrin was nominated in 2021 for the Nordic Council Literature Prize.
+In 2020, she received the Søren Gyldendal Prize for Fiction.

 Her works Det 3. årtusindes hjerte, Udgående Fartøj, and Mit smykkeskrin have been translated into English under the titles Third-Millennium Heart, Outgoing Vessel, and My Jewel Box, respectively, by Katrine Øgaard Jensen.
 Third-Millennium Heart won the 2018 National Translation Award for Poetry.
 Outgoing Vessel was published in March 2021, followed by My Jewel Box in March 2022.
 A collaborative work of translation and mistranslation by Jensen, featuring Olsen's work alongside that of other poets, is due out in 2025 under the title Ancient Algorithms.

 As a poet, Olsen is considered part of the ecopoetry and ecofeminist movements.

 In 2013, she became the editor of the journal Critique.
 From 2019 to 2023 she served as the director of the Forfatterskolen, a literary school she attended 20 years earlier, after having served in an acting capacity since the previous year.